Humbly Homemade

 • Don't Overmix the Batter: Don't overmix the cake batter, or else it could end up dense.
 Once you add the dry ingredients, gently mix the batter just until you no longer see pockets of dry flour.

-• Storing: Store leftover cooled cake wrapped in plastic cling wrap or under a cake dome at room temperature for up to 3 days.
+• Storing: Store leftover cooled cake wrapped in plastic cling wrap or under a cake dome at room temperature for up to 3 days, or a couple more days in the fridge.

 Nutrition